poconnor-pilz/mgrpc-java/readme.md

     `String clientId = Constant.CLIENT_ID_CONTEXT_KEY.get();`

 This gets the context which is some kind of object stored in a threadLocal.
 We can easily do something similar this but it would be better to be able to reuse the gRPC Context class so any grpc service we write can also run in a classic grpc server.
 To understand this class put a breakpoint in Context.attach() and Run AuthServer and AuthClient.
 Up the call stack the system has a queue of runnables that it is running.
 Each one is a ContextRunnable.
 It's just a runnable that had some Context set in it as a .context member variable.
 Who knows where or when the runnable was created we don't care but we want to make sure that its context is put in thread local while it's running.
 So the run() of the runnable does Context.attach().
 This puts the context into thread local.
 Then in a finally outside the run it makes sure to restore the previous context.
 Note that Context.attach() uses something called Storage but this is an instance of LazyStorage.storage whose createStorage() defaults to a Thread local. (they have some way of changing this but who knows if anyone even uses it).
 So we can use this.
 To create on there is a public static Context.ROOT.
 You create children from this using the with* methods.
 Then before doing a runnable make sure to set the context using .attach() (or use the Context.run(Runnable r) or Context.wrap() methods).
 Then in actual service implementation methods the service should be able to get e.g. an auth token from the Context.current() as in the example.
 Note that a context can also have a cancellation listene. so a method implementation could do Context.current() and register a listener on it and when the listener gets a cancel or deadline exceeded etc it could just stop and release resources or whatever.
 On the client side the deadline would be implemented some other way like waiting on a latch (or maybe using a context also? see the grpc impl of blocking stub with timeout or whatever).
 Anyway we would probably not support cancellation or timeouts initially.

+Note that in the grpc java implemenation they also allow you to add an interceptor that does authentication for all calls e.g.

+server = ServerBuilder.forPort(port)
+.addService(new GreeterImpl())
+.intercept(new JwtServerInterceptor())  // add the JwtServerInterceptor
+.build()
+.start();

+But we would not have to do this initially.
+The user can just do it in their implementation of each service.
+Within their implementation they can just manually make a call out to their 'interceptor'.
+It would be better if we do allow it though as it means that they can guarantee that every service will be authenticated by default.
+Also if we look at the ServerBuilder interface nearly all of it's methods (aside from things like intercept()) make no sense for the mqtt server.
+So we could leave out the builder pattern altogether or maybe just have a much simpler builder.
+We would just need intercept, setMqttConnection, setLwt or whatever.
+Maybe we should just have these as constructor parameters first and then later refactor them to a builder.

+See this article for examples of interceptors on client and server side (also C:\gitpublic\interceptors\grpc\grpc-unary-rpc)

+In that example in GrpcServer.java they do:

+    this.server =
+        ServerBuilder.forPort(port)
+            .addService(
+                ServerInterceptors.intercept(
+                    productService,
+                    new GrpcServerResponseInterceptor(),
+                    new GrpcServerRequestInterceptor()))
+            .build();

+This actually works with the MqttServer.

 ## Error handling
 Use this https://cloud.google.com/apis/design/errors